-The School Board of Brevard County, and all school districts in Florida, have faced a drastic decline of funding in recent years related to capital expenditures and fixed capital costs associated with the construction, renovation, and renewal of District sites, as well as school security access control and funding for technology needs, including infrastructure, refreshment, acquisition, and implementation of hardware and software.
-The District has 82 schools and 4,145 classrooms which serve approximately 75,000 students, with an average District facility age of over 40 years.
+The School Board of Brevard County, and all school districts in Florida, had faced a drastic decline of funding related to capital expenditures and fixed capital costs associated with the construction, renovation, and renewal of District sites, as well as school security access control and funding for technology needs, including infrastructure, refreshment, acquisition, and implementation of hardware and software.
+The District has 83 schools with an average District facility age of over 45 years.
 Without adequate capital revenue, only the highest priority capital needs, typically failures, were addressed before the Half-Cent Sales Surtax was passed by the citizens of Brevard County.

-This audit of the Half Cent Sales Surtax is the sixth in a series of audit reports that will be issued to the School Board, Audit Committee, and Independent Citizens Oversight Committee ("ICOC").
+This audit of the Half Cent Sales Surtax is the eighth in a series of audit reports that will be issued to the School Board, Audit Committee, and Independent Citizens Oversight Committee ("ICOC").
 The internal audit objective is to test the financial data reported by District Management to the ICOC.
-They will be issued throughout the six-year life of the sales surtax.
+These audits will be issued throughout the six-year life of the sales surtax.
 These projects will also follow District procedures for closeout audits.
-For all the District's projects with a total cost of \$1million or more, an outside auditing firm is engaged to perform a construction closeout audit.
+For all the District's projects with a total cost of \$1 million or more, an outside auditing firm is engaged to perform a construction closeout audit.
 A closeout audit consists of inspecting the books and records of a construction contractor, typically for the purpose of testing for contractor compliance with the terms of a cost-plus-fee of construction agreement.
 These procedures include obtaining source documents, check copies, invoices and other appropriate audit evidence directly from the contractor, in an effort to validate that billings to the District were for costs/expenses incurred and paid by the contractor in compliance with the terms of the agreement.
+For projects with a total cost of less than \$1 million, the District performs spot-checks and audits, with a general goal of auditing each vendor at least once.